-  1. The conclusion of your "Spend the Night with the Corps" program
+- The conclusion of your spring semester “Spend the Night with the Corps” program

 Membership in the Aggie Band requires full participation in all required activities of the Corps of Cadets in addition to those required of the Aggie Band.
 Each student is encouraged to participate in the Spend the Night with the Corps program prior to enrollment.
-For more information on this program click here.
-Prospective students who participate in the "Spend the Night with the Corps" program and express an interest in being in the Aggie Band will be assigned one of the four band units for the program.
-A student's permanent unit assignment will be made at the student's New Student Conference with approval from the Associate Band Director.
+Prospective students who participate in the “Spend the Night with the Corps” program and express an interest in being in the Aggie Band will be assigned one of the six band units for the program.
+A student’s permanent unit assignment will be made at the student’s New Student Conference with approval from the Associate Band Director.

 The Texas Aggie Band rehearses Monday through Friday, 7:00 – 9:00 AM.
 Indoor rehearsals are held in the E.V.
 Adams Band Building and drill rehearsals take place on the Haney Drill Field located adjacent to the band hall.
 Aggie Band members receive one academic credit for each semester of participation in the band.